rajulbabel/promise-profiler/README.md

 ### Documentation

-* The documentation can be found at [here.](https://rajulbabel.github.io/promise-profiler/)
+* The documentation can be found [here.](https://rajulbabel.github.io/promise-profiler/)

 ### Installation
 * Install bluebird-promise-profiler as dev dependency